tufts-carpentries/python-novice-gapminder/_episodes/01-run-quit.md

 *   The [Anaconda package manager][anaconda] is an automated way to install the Jupyter notebook.
     *   See [the setup instructions]({{ page.root }}/setup/) for Anaconda installation instructions.
-*   It also installs all the extra libraries it needs to run.
+*   Jupyter is dependent on a number of other Python programs, all of which should have been installed for you automatically
-*   Once you have installed Python and the Jupyter Notebook requirements, open a shell and type:
+*   Once you have installed Python, the Jupyter Notebook requirements, and the Software Carpentry data folder, open a shell and type:

     ~~~
+    $ cd ~/Desktop/swc-data/jupyter_notebooks
     $ jupyter notebook
     ~~~
-    {: .python}
+    {: .bash}

 *   This will start a Jupyter Notebook server and open your default web browser.
 *   The server runs locally on your machine only and does not use an internet connection.